Saturday, August 31, 2013

 As if all these were not enough, the streets of Benaras are imbued with a poster of Sunny Deol’s Balvant Rai-Ke-Kutton Ghayal.

 Raanjhanaa is essentially the story of Kundan Shankar.
-How he becomes a Raanjha for his Heer–Zoya.
+How does he become a Raanjha for his Heer–Zoya?
 But the problem here is Zoya does not love him back.
 So he stalks her as he says, hamari UP me ladkiya do tareekein se patayi jaati hai, ek mehnat se, subha se shaam peecha karo, aur prem patra likho aur saheli ke haathon use bhejo.
 Lekin yeh to UP ka har launda kar raha tha.
 Aur dusra tareeka, ladki ko dara do

 Bindiya is Chandramukhi.
 Her undying devotion for Kundan is similar to Chandramukhi’s for Dev, even though the two men completely used them for their own selfish reasons.
 At one point, Bindiya and Zoya are even dancing together to the lovely song Aye Sakhi Saajan, as if recreating the song Dola Re from Bhansali’s Devdas.